mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 enables it to be positioned as a communications relay or observation satellite.

-Nominally powered for 48 hours or 12 hours of high- speed flight at 300 kilometres per hour, extendable solar panels allow the Probe Drone to operate for extended periods if engaged in only minimal flight.
+Nominally powered for 48 hours or 12 hours of high-speed flight at 300 kilometres per hour, extendable solar panels allow the Probe Drone to operate for extended periods if engaged in only minimal flight.
 A Probe Drone left in orbit around a world can function